LinguaByte/XOXA/README.md

 Android chat application made using Android Studio and Java, with a backend powered by MongoDB, supporting 100+ concurrent users.
+This is a real-time chat application built using Java and MongoDB.
+The app allows users to send and receive messages in real time, making use of Java's robust backend capabilities and MongoDB’s NoSQL database to store and manage messages efficiently.

+Features:
+1. Real-Time Messaging: Instant message exchange between users with minimal delay.
+2. MongoDB Integration: Efficient storage and retrieval of user data and chat history.
+3. User Authentication: Users can sign up, log in, and securely access the chat service.
+4. GUI: The application features a user-friendly interface designed using Java Swing (or JavaFX).

+How to Run:
+1. Clone this repository to your local machine.
+2. Install Java JDK (8 or above).
+3. Set up MongoDB and configure it to run locally or use a cloud instance, Get the 'APP ID' from MongoDB & paste it in code(as shown in below p
+4. Build and run the application using your preferred IDE or via the command line.
+5. Follow the on-screen instructions to sign up, log in, and start chatting!

 ![Pic 1](https://github.com/LinguaByte/XOXA/blob/main/Images/Pic%201.jpg)
 ![Pic 2](https://github.com/LinguaByte/XOXA/blob/main/Images/Pic%202.jpg)
 ![Pic 3](https://github.com/LinguaByte/XOXA/blob/main/Images/Pic%203.jpg)
 This image shows where you have to upload the app id.

+Contributions:
+Feel free to fork this repository, open issues, and submit pull requests.
+Contributions to add new features or improve the application are always welcome!